 Dr. Bruce N. Ames, Ph.D. is a Founder of our Scientific Advisory Board.
-Dr. Ames is a Professor of Biochemistry and Molecular Biology at the University of California, Berkeley.
+A renowned scientist with a distinguished academic background, Dr. Bruce Ames is a Juvenon co-founder.
+He is a Professor of Biochemistry and Molecular Biology at the University of California, Berkeley.
 Dr. Ames is also Senior Scientist, Children’s Hospital of Oakland Research Institute.
 He is a member of the National Academy of Sciences and he was on their Commission on Life Sciences.
 He was a member of the board of directors of the National Cancer Institute, the National Cancer Advisory Board, from 1976 to 1982.
 Dr. Ames was the recipient of a leading award for cancer research, the General Motors Cancer Research Foundation Prize (1983), a leading award in environmental achievement, the Tyler Prize (1985), the Gold Medal Award of the American Institute of Chemists (1991), the Glenn Foundation Award of the Gerontological Society of America (1992), and the Lovelace Institutes Award for Excellence in Environmental Health Research (1995), the Achievement in Excellence Award of the Center for Excellence in Education (1996), the Honda Prize of the Honda Foundation, Japan (1996), the Japan Prize, (1997), and the Kehoe Award, American College of Occupational and Environmental Med.
 (1997), the Medal of the City of Paris (1998), the Joseph Priestley Award (1998), and the U.S. National Medal of Science (1998).
 His over 540+ publications have resulted in his being among the few hundred most-cited scientists in all fields: 23rd most cited (1973-1984).

 Dr. Tory Hagen, Ph.D. is Chairman of the Science Advisory Board and co-inventor with Dr. Ames on the patent that Juvenon has licensed from the University of California, Berkeley, and co-author with Dr. Ames of Mitochondrial Decay in Aging and its Consequences to the Cell.
 Dr. Hagen is a Professor, Department of Biochemistry and Biophysics and Principal Investigator and Jamieson Endowed Chair in Healthspan Research at the Linus Pauling Institute at Oregon State University, Corvallis, OR.
 Previously Dr. Hagen was a Post-doctoral Fellow and Assistant Specialist Research Scientist in the Department of Molecular and Cell Biology at the University of California, Berkeley.
 He earned his Ph.D. in biochemistry at Emory University.